-An external speakers booking form should be completed by the host and the Prevent Lead will then make the necessary checks prior to deciding whether the event can go ahead.
-Where a potential risk is identified the Prevent Lead will seek further information from the host to ensure a balance of Kaplan's legal duties in terms of both ensuring freedom of speech and also protecting apprentice, student and staff welfare.
-Where the Prevent Lead is in any doubt that the risk cannot be fully mitigated Kaplan will exercise caution and the event will not be allowed to proceed.
+An external speakers booking form should be completed by the host and this will be reviewed by the DSO.
+Where a potential risk is identified the DSO will seek further information from the host to ensure a balance of Kaplan's legal duties in terms of both ensuring freedom of speech and also protecting learner and staff welfare.
+Where the DSO is in any doubt that the risk cannot be fully mitigated Kaplan will exercise caution and the event will not be allowed to proceed.

+Owner: Senior Safeguarding Officer

+Issued: September 2023

+Version: 6.0

-We fully recognise the importance of academic freedom and the right to preserve freedom of speech for all our employees, learners and visiting speakers however we will balance this with our obligations towards the Prevent Duty.
+We fully recognise the importance of academic freedom and the right to preserve freedom of speech for all

-14. Guidelines to follow when receiving a disclosure In order to ensure any disclosure is dealt with effectively, the 5 Rs should be considered.
+our employees, learners and visiting speakers.
+However, we will balance this with our obligations towards

+the Prevent Duty.

+14. Guidelines to follow when receiving a disclosure It is essential that all victims are reassured that they are being taken seriously, regardless of how long it has taken them to come forward, and that they will be supported and kept safe.
+Abuse that occurs online or outside of the learning environment should not be downplayed and should be treated equally seriously.
+A victim should never be given the impression that they are creating a problem by reporting the abuse.
+Nor should a victim ever be made to feel ashamed for making a report.
+It is important to explain that the law is in place to protect young people and vulnerable adults rather than criminalise them, and this should be explained in such a way that avoids alarming or distressing them.
+In order to ensure any disclosure is dealt with effectively, the 5 Rs should be considered and followed.
 Recognise The ability to recognise behaviour that may indicate abuse is of fundamental importance.
 Signs and symptoms of abuse of young people or vulnerable adults may include direct disclosure.
 All relevant staff will be trained to understand signs of possible abuse and know how, where and to whom to report concerns.